 Additive Manufactured Parts for the Nuclear Industry

 3D printed components are now being tested for use in the nuclear industry.
-Lucideon offers expert material characterization, evaluation of additive powders and printed parts, and consultancy, all under a 10CFR50 Appendix B and ISO 17025 accredited QA system.
+Lucideon offers expert material characterisation, evaluation of additive powders and printed parts, and consultancy, all under a 10CFR50 Appendix B and ISO 17025 accredited QA system.
 New materials and products may be prepared and tested in our world renowned Stress Corrosion Cracking (SCC) laboratory.

 Additive Manufacturing – Replacement Parts

 Additive material processes are being used to prototype replacement parts for items such as turbine hardware, pump impellers, and nozzles to reduce the amount of time required to qualify a replacement part for use and repair obsolete equipment.
-Put Lucideon's decades of experience providing 100% rush materials characterization services to support commercial-grade dedication to use for you!
+Put Lucideon's decades of experience providing 100% rush materials characterisation services to support commercial-grade dedication to use for you!

 Additive Manufacturing – New Product Development & Consultancy

 Lucideon maintains a position at the cutting edge of Additive Manufacturing technology.
 We provide support to all levels of the development chain.
-We have formed networks and relationships with equipment manufacturers, raw material suppliers, post-treatment processes and resource centers, test method development committees (i.e. ASTM), and many users in various industries.
+We have formed networks and relationships with equipment manufacturers, raw material suppliers, post-treatment processes and resource centres, test method development committees (i.e. ASTM), and many users in various industries.

-- Powder characterization
+- Powder characterisation

 - Density analysis